 For James and Alex, every failed test was like a fallen jump; shooting for the stars, but falling face-first into the ground, watching everyone else continue on without picking them up to help them finish.

 Their mother Elizabeth wanted nothing less than for her three kids to be happy and excel in their schoolwork.
-She was helping her daughter, the eldest, with her finances at her freshman year of college.
+She was helping her daughter, the eldest, with her finances during her freshman year of college.
 Though her daughter had earned a partial scholarship, she still needed help getting by with the rest of her expenses from her mom.

 Elizabeth felt a similar feeling trying to gather up college expenses for her daughter as her sons trying to pass math class: just scraping by is not enough.